SkylineCommunications/dataminer-docs/connector-help/connector_help/Motorola_APEX1000.md

 ## About

-The **1.0.1.x** version of the **Motorola APEX1000** driver implements the latest MIB available in early 2014 for the **APEX1000 edge QAM** and can therefore be used with the latest firmware of the device.
+The **1.0.1.x** version of the **Motorola APEX1000** connector implements the latest MIB available in early 2014 for the **APEX1000 edge QAM** and can therefore be used with the latest firmware of the device.
 Only the most important information is currently implemented in this connector.

 ### Version Info